4aruu/microproject-html/README.md

 This project is licensed under the **MIT License**.
 Feel free to use, modify, and distribute the code with proper attribution.
 For more details, check the [LICENSE](LICENSE) file.

 ---

-Feel free to copy and paste this into your `README.md` file.
-Let me know if you need further adjustments!